 The subject property is 122 acres in size.
-The applicant is proposing to develop 104 acres into 874 lots as shown on the site plan.
-The remainder of the lot will be a 7.51-acre Park and a 12.82 acres commercial parcel.
-The commercial parcel is large enough to accommodate development in the future.
+The applicant is proposing to develop the property into 642-lots as shown on the site plan.
 Therefore, the proposed PUD/SUB will not impede future use or development of the commercial parcel or adjacent land.